Morgan & Morgan

 “Expert” companies can be quite proctorial.
 As part of their research, expert companies contact customers, suppliers, former employees and at times even current employees of a public company under investigation.
 “Expert” companies retain recently retired executives to opinion upon the industry and company that executive just left.
 “Expert” companies are paid to be aggressive and to bring to their clients unique, tradable information.

 So when then does this activity cross the line to become illegal insider information?

 The SEC certainly believes that Mr. Chu, working for the “expert firm” Primary Global Research, crossed the line.
-The SEC alleges in the criminal complaint against Mr. Chu that his collection of “experts and consultants” were in fact employees of large publically traded companies and that his “experts and consultants” were in fact providing insider information about the companies at which each was employed.
+The SEC alleges in the criminal complaint against Mr. Chu that his collection of “experts and consultants” were in fact employees of large publicly traded companies and that his “experts and consultants” were in fact providing insider information about the companies at which each was employed.

 Time will tell if other “expert” firms have crossed the line as well.